gstamatelat/social-influence/README.md

 - GraphOperations.combineGraphs seems like a generalization of Graph.deepCopy
 - Implement `Metadata` on `Vertex` and `Edge`
 - Edge weight should be part of Graph and Edge should be arbitrary object
 - Add a field or method or something on GraphGenerator to mark if it is deterministic or not.
+Alternatively, implement DeterministicGraphGenerator.
 This may help in the future to cache deterministic graphs.
 - Add `GraphTransformation` functional interface and convert most `GraphUtils` functions to that.
 Also add method `transform` in `Graph` interface that will accept a `GraphTransformation`.
-- GraphGenerator should not bother the client to create a new graph, it should provide the object a priori.
 - Maybe rename actions to fragments?
 - getStubborn() is wrong because a stubborn agent can only point to other stubborn agents
+- `Vertex` can still be mutated with `setLabel` even in immutable graphs.
+Same for labels with `setWeight`.